Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 Given that the Datapath module is part of the top-level design, its functionality will be confirmed during the testing of the overall system.
 The top-level tests will validate the correct interaction between all components.

+### **RISC-V Pipelined (October 3rd):**
+This is the module containing all subcomponents of the RISC-V processor, those being the datapath, control unit, and the hazard control unit.
+It consists of the instantation of all of these components, with wire signals instantied to connect the modules accordingly.
+It is meant to interface with a data memory and an instruction memory.

+**Testing:**

+Given that the processor module is part of the top-level design, its functionality will be confirmed during the testing of the overall system.
+The top-level tests will validate the correct interaction between all components.

 # **Challenges**

 ## **#1 Reworking Branching Logic (September 27th):**